HaschekSolutions/pictshare/README.md

 - [Encryption of files in external storage](/rtfm/ENCRYPTION.md)
 - Added text hosting (like pastebin)
 - Added URL shortening
-- Added WebP to images (and conversion from jpg,png to webp)
+- Added WebP to images (and automatic conversion from jpg, png to webp if the requesting browser supports it)
 - Massive code rework.
 Actually we designed it from the ground up to be more modular and easier to debug

 # Features